 AirHead vs Nature’s Head Composting Toilets

-AirHead and Nature’s Head are the two main contenders on the block for the best composting toilet.
-Cuddy might soon be a top contender, but since it’s a new product, it doesn’t have as many ratings or reviews out there.
+AirHead and Nature’s Head are the two main contenders on the block for the best stationary, vented composting toilet.

 Here are the differences when looking at Airhead vs Nature’s Head: